neverendingqs/netlify-deployment-hours-plugin/README.md

 documentation](https://github.com/neverendingqs/cron-allowed-range) for more
 details on how to form the cron-like expression.

-The `inputs` can be overridden with environment variables for scenarios where emergency deploys were required outside of regular deployment hours:
+The required `inputs` can be overridden with environment variables for scenarios where emergency deploys were required outside of regular deployment hours:

 ```
 * `DEPLOYMENT_HOURS_EXPRESSION`